My Pork Paprikash is a delicious take on a Hungarian Sertéspaprikás, a simple dish featuring juicy pork in a silky, paprika-rich sauce.

-I may be British but I have been living in rural Hungary since 2008 so I know a thing or two about paprikash!
+I may be British but I spent 13 years living in rural Hungary so I picked up a thing or two about paprikash!

 That is simply not the case in most cuisines.
 Paprikás, if you like, is a spectrum of recipes.